mail us | mail this page

 It has all been simple up until this point.
 Now it gets a bit messy.
 All in the interests of reducing traffic flows between provider and consumer.

-refreshOnly synchronization can have a considerable time lag before update propagation - depending on the interval parameter of the syncrepl directive.
-As the time interval between updates is reduced it effectively approaches refreshAndPersist but it incurs an initial synchronization on every re-connection.
+refreshOnly synchronization can have a considerable time lag before update propagation - depending on the interval parameter of the olcSyncrepl/syncrepl definition.
+As the time interval between updates is reduced (to minimise propagation delays) it effectively approaches refreshAndPersist but it incurs an initial synchronization on every re-connection.
 If the present phase is needed during synchronization then even if no changes have been made since the last synchronization, every unchanged entry will result in an empty entry (with its identifying entryUUID) which can take a considerable period of time.

 In refreshAndPersist mode re-synchronization only occurs on initial connection (re-connection only occurs after a major error to the provider, consumer or network).
-However even in this mode updates to any attribute in an entry will cause the entire entry to transferred.
-For very big entries when a trivial change is made this can cause an unaceptable overhead.
+However, even in this mode updates to any attribute in an entry will cause the entire entry to transferred.
+For very big entries when a trivial change is made this can cause an unacceptable overhead.

-Finally pathalogical LDAP implementations can create update problems.
-As a worst case assume an application is run daily that has the effect of changing a 1 octet value in every DIT entry.
-This would have the effect of transferring the entire DIT to all consumers - perhaps a tad inconvenient or perhaps even impossible within a 24 hour period.
+Finally, pathological LDAP implementations can create update problems.
+As a worst case assume an application is run daily that has the effect of changing a 1 octet value in every DIT entry (say, the day number).
+The net effect would be to transfer the entire DIT to all consumers - perhaps a tad inconvenient or perhaps even impossible within a 24 hour period.

 OpenLDAP provides two methods to ameliorate these problems: the session log and the access log.
-The ojective of both methods is to minimise data transfer and in the case of Access Logs to provide what is called delta-synchronization.
+The objective of both methods is to minimise data transfer and in the case of Access Logs to provide what is called delta-synchronization (only transferring entry changes not whole entries).

 Session Logs